 In the real world, the Mediterranean basin dried up several times, only to refill again.
 If it hadn’t, what’s really sea bottom would have become the most savage desert in the world.
 Mild-mannered Radnal vez Krobir likes it that way.
 When his kingdom’s enemies try to shake down the Barrier Mountains and let the Atlantic in, he has to stop them – or else drown along with everything he holds dear.

-Francis Conway is Swill – one of the millions in the year 2041 who must subsist on the inadequate charities of the state.
+Francis Conway is Swill – one of the 90% in the year 2041 who must subsist on the inadequate charities of the state.
+A young boy growing.
 Life, already difficult, is rapidly becoming impossible for Francis and others like him, as government corruption, official blindness and nature have conspired to turn Swill homes into watery tombs.
 And now the young boy must find a way to escape the approaching tide of disaster.
-The Sea and Summer, published in the US as The Drowning Towers is George Turner’s masterful exploration of the effects of climate change in the not-too-distant future.
-Comparable to J.G.
-Ballard’s The Drowned World, it was shortlisted for the Nebula and won the Arthur C. Clarke Award.
-Winner of the Arthur C. Clarke Award for best novel, 1988

 Hal Halliday runs a missing persons business in mid 21st century New York.
 It is a city that is drowning in refugees after terrorist outrages have left much of America a radioactive wasteland.
 People colour their grim lives with endless hours spent in VR.
 It is an addiction which has made VR magnate Sergio Mantoni a multi-millionaire.
 But now Mantoni faces a threat from a guerrilla group called VIREX, who are dedicating to ending the false promise of VR.
 And when Hal accepts a job to look for the missing sister of a Holodrama star, he find himself drawn into the complex world of VR and VIREX ..